zamweis/t-display-s3-tetris/README.md

 ### Note on ESP Compatibility

 This project is compatible with any ESP device that supports the TFT_eSPI library, making it flexible for other displays and ESP boards.
+Simply adjust the display's dimensions.

 ## Installation